-A chemistry degree gives you a solid foundation for a wide variety of science careers in field such as chemistry, biochemistry or forensic science, or for health-related careers such as pharmacy, medicine or physician's assistant.
+A chemistry degree from Southwest Baptist University will give you a solid foundation for a wide variety of science careers in fields such as in general chemistry, biochemistry or forensic science, or in health-related careers such as in pharmacy, medicine or in becoming a physician's assistant.

-As a chemistry major at SBU you will learn how to get a chemistry degree from expert faculty, engage in intriguing and stimulating laboratory experiences and receive one-on-one advising to help you pursue your personal and professional goals.
+As a chemistry major at SBU, you will earn a chemistry degree under the direction of expert faculty and by engaging in intriguing and stimulating classroom and laboratory experiences.
+You will receive one-on-one advising to help you pursue your personal and professional goals.

 SBU is home to the Darrell R. Strait Center for the Integration of Science and Christian Faith, which is intentionally focused on equipping students to study the history and philosophy of science, Biblical hermeneutics, and the integration of science and faith.
 Faculty encourage discussion of ethical issues that arise in the world of science and challenge students to use their Christian faith as the basis for approaching all issues.
 SBU believes strongly that science and Christian faith can be integrated and support each other.

-As a chemistry major, you will take a course from the Strait Center, Chemistry Through the Eyes of Faith, and will have the option to add a second major in Integration of Science and Christian Faith by taking the other Strait Center courses, including Methods of Biblical Interpretation, Philosophical Foundations for a Christian Worldview, and History and Philosophy of Science and Technology.
+As a chemistry major, you will take a course from the Strait Center — Chemistry Through the Eyes of Faith.
+You will have the option to add a second major in Integration of Science and Christian Faith by taking the other Strait Center courses including: Methods of Biblical Interpretation, Philosophical Foundations for a Christian Worldview, and History and Philosophy of Science and Technology.